a-grasso/deprec-cli/README.md

 ```bash
 docker-compose up -d
 ```
-!!Adjust the config.json accordingly if cache is activated (URI, Username and Password).
+!!Adjust the .env accordingly if cache is activated (URI, Username and Password).

 ### configuration